Team-Eight/sthlm-commuter/docs/TravelModeFunction.md

 ### Leg.java
 In the function *Leg*, travel modes decided by the user is assigned to the variable *travelMode*.

+### Route

 ### planTransit
 ```
 public void planTransit(final JourneyQuery journeyQuery, final Callback callback, final String ident, final @Nullable String dir)
 ```
-A list of TravelMode object is created from the JourneyQuery object's transportModes arraylist.
-A new TravelModeQuery object is created from the list.
-The *apiService.getPlan* function is called with the TravelModeQuery as a parameter.
-The travel mode setting are sent to the backend and then forwarded to the SL API.
+A travel plan is requested from the sthlmTraveling back end with a TravelModeQuery as a parameter.

+### fetchTransitRoute
+the function calls the planTransit function through the mRouter object.

 ### create
 Creates a JourneyQuery object from a JSON object.
 Only concerns favourites.